Sign of the cross: Armenian Apostolic

 It is common practice in the Armenian Apostolic Church to make the sign of the cross when entering or passing a church, during the start of service and at many times during Divine Liturgy.
 The motion is performed by joining the first three fingers, to symbolize the Holy Trinity, and putting the two other fingers in the palm, then touching one's forehead, below the chest, left side, then right side and finishing with open hand on the chest again with bowing head.

 Assyrian Church of the East

 The Assyrian Church of the East uniquely holds the sign of the cross as a sacrament in its own right.
 Another sacrament unique to the church is the Holy Leaven.

 Small sign of the cross

-The small sign of the cross has been documented in early Christianity by Tertullian, an Ante-Nicene Church Father, who wrote in AD 204 in De Corona: "In all our actions, when we come in or go out, when we dress, when we wash, at our meals, before retiring to sleep we form on our foreheads the sign of the cross."
+The small sign of the cross has been documented in early Christianity by Tertullian, an Ante-Nicene Church Father, who wrote in 204 CE in De Corona: "In all our actions, when we come in or go out, when we dress, when we wash, at our meals, before retiring to sleep we form on our foreheads the sign of the cross."
 Tertullian attested to the Christian practice of tracing this small sign of the cross on objects, such one's bed before sleeping.
 It is traced on the forehead, or various objects, with the thumb (sometimes using holy water or anointing oil).